Bias Testing and Mitigation in LLM-based Code Generation: Methodology

 \subsection{Overview}

 The code bias evaluation framework and pipelines are illustrated in \cref{fig:pipeline}.
-We begin by constructing code generation templates that cover various code bias scenarios, such as age, region, gender, economic status, education, race, ethnicity, religion, sexual orientation, and others (e.g., name, interest).
-These templates serve as the foundation for generating code generation prompts with specific biases.
-We then feed these templates into ChatGPT and GPT4, two popular language models, to generate thousands of candidate code generation prompts.
-From this pool, we carefully select a total of 744 useful code generation prompts, representing diverse bias scenarios.
-Next, we input these code generation prompts generated by ChatGPT and GPT4 into nine code generation models and collect the corresponding generated code functions.
+We begin by constructing code generation templates that cover various code bias scenarios, such as age, region, gender, economic status, education, occupation, and race in code generation attributes of~\cref{fig:pipeline}.
+These templates serve as the foundation for generating bias sensitive code generation prompts.
+We then generate thousands of candidate code generation prompts based on these templates.
+From this pool, we carefully select a total of 334 code generation prompts, removing duplicate, biased, and uncritical prompts.
+Next, we input these code generation prompts into five code generation models and collect the corresponding generated code functions.
 Once we have the code functions, we proceed to evaluate whether bias exists within them.
-To achieve this, we adopt two approaches.
-Firstly, we employ instruction-guided GPT4 to automatically assess whether the code functions exhibit bias.
-For any code functions that cannot be automatically classified by GPT4, we manually examine and determine if they contain bias.
-Lastly, we calculate the code bias score~(CBS) and other relevant metrics by analyzing the proportion of biased code functions to all the code functions within each code bias scenario.
-This evaluation allows us to gain insights into the prevalence and impact of bias in the generated code, enabling us to develop strategies for bias mitigation.
+Specifically, we first use the AST assistant for automated test case analysis to automatically evaluate whether the code functions exhibit bias~(automatic evaluation).
+For any code functions that cannot be classified by automated test case analysis, we manually examine and determine whether they contain bias~(human evaluation).
+Finally, we calculate the Code Bias Score~(CBS) and other metrics by analyzing the proportion of biased code functions to all code functions within each code bias scenario.
+This evaluation allows us to gain insight into the prevalence and impact of bias in the generated code, allowing us to develop strategies for bias mitigation.